MEETDesai011/ScholarMate-AI-Powered-Research-Assistant/README.md

 ## 📄 License

 This project is intended to be licensed under the MIT License.
-(As noted in `ToDo_List.md`, you should add a `LICENSE` file to the repository).